 Package 'hR'

-Title: Toolkit for Data Analytics in Human Resources
+Title: Better Data Engineering in Human Resources

 Authors: Dale Kube [aut, cre]